Black Balsam Knob: A moderate hike with excellent views

 Trailhead location: Black Balsam Knob Road

 Trail length: 1.5 mile out and back to Black Balsam Knob.
-Trail continues for option to hike longer out and back.
+The trail continues with the option to hike longer out and back.

 Elevation change: 350 feet